When do groups meet?

 The focus of every group is to fulfill our mission as a church: to be with Jesus, in community, and on mission.
 So every group, no matter if it’s a recreational group or a Bible study, will seek to live that out together.
 Every group will have a spiritual component to help members grow in their faith and love for Jesus, every group will focus on building friendships and community to share in life’s joys and challenges with one another, and every group will seek to be on mission by loving and serving those around them.

 Groups meet where everyday life happens!
 In homes, workplaces, coffee shops, parks, and gyms.
 Where do you do life?
 That’s where Southland Groups meet.
 We want to unleash a revolution of love outside of the church walls.
 Jesus was the ultimate example of this as he met with his disciples on hillsides, in boats and homes – not just at the temple.
 We believe life change, evangelism, and relationships happen most naturally as we meet outside of the church building.
 Anywhere can be a great place to meet Jesus and His truth!

 How long do groups meet together?

-Groups can stay together for one semester or many.
-The fall and spring semesters are typically 13 weeks long, and the summer semester is 7 weeks.
-Each semester you can choose whether to stay in the same group, try a new group, or take a break.
+Groups can stay together for one session or continue for many.
+We have 3 sessions throughout the year, in the Spring, Summer, and Fall.
+Each session gives Groups a chance to re-evaluate and you can choose whether to stay in the same group, try a new group, or take a break.